gdyskin/my-data-science-projects/README.md

 [Borrower Reliability Study - Banking Data Analysis](https://github.com/gdyskin/my-data-science-projects/tree/main/01-borrower-analysis)

-* Determination how the marital status and the number of the client's children affect the fact of the loan repayment on time
+* Determination how the marital status and the number of the client's children affect the fact of the loan repayment on time.

 [Exploration of advertisements for the sale of apartments](https://github.com/gdyskin/my-data-science-projects/tree/main/02-real-estate-analysis)